ckkashyap/Presentations/Haskell/Intro2Haskell.md

 # So which is the most powerful language?

-   * What could be the parameters to measure the power of a language
+   * Cant answer that without establishing the parameters to measure the power of a language
    * 1990 - Why Functional Programming Matters - John Huges

 # Modularity is the key